South Korea pledges $39 billion emergency funding for small businesses

 South Korea has been hit hard by the coronavirus, which emerged in China late last year, but has in recent days appeared to be getting the outbreak under control.

 The Korea Centers for Disease Control and Prevention (KCDC) reported 152 new cases on Thursday, taking total infections in South Korea to 8,565.
-The death toll rose by two to 93 as of late Thursday.
+The death toll rose by three to 94 as of late Thursday.

 That daily tally reversed a downward trend in new infections after new, small-scale outbreaks emerged.